Albertlungu/Study-Timer/README.md

 4. **Grant Accessibility Permissions**
    - Go to System Preferences → Security & Privacy → Privacy → Accessibility
    - Add Terminal or your Python executable to the list
-   - This allows the app to read window titles and track your activity
+   - This allows the StudyTime app to read window titles and track your activity

 5. **Initialize the database**
 ```bash